- Governance Framework

 Some of the recommendations presented in the Report were addressed to EMMI.
 Given the systemic importance of EONIA for the financial markets, also recognised by the European Commission in June 2017, when EONIA was classified as a critical benchmark under the EU BMR, EMMI would like to consult the public on the measures proposed and endorsed by the Working Group during its meeting on 14 March 2019.

 Due to the dependencies between the recalibration of EONIA’s methodology and the ECB’s production plans for the €STR, which stem from the recommendations of the Working Group, the market and other users of EONIA will have to adapt to a change in the publication time of EONIA in a short timeframe.
-On 20 March 2019 EMMI published a consultation with the intention to raise awareness of the implications of the suggested changes, and ensure that users of EONIA start preparing for the potential upcoming changes as soon as possible.
+On 20 March 2019 EMMI published a consultation with the intention to raise awareness of the implications of the suggested changes, and ensure that users of EONIA start preparing for the upcoming changes as soon as possible.
+On 31 May 2019 EMMI published the feedback summary.

 - Press statement (20th March 2019)